All Episodes

 Well, they used to be there back when I lived in Kansas City.

-Anyway, Mark Emmert, the NCAA president announced the penalties against Penn State today, and he said they got to vacate all the victories.
+Anyway, Mark Emmert, the NCAA president, announced the penalties against Penn State today.

-So the coach, the head coach Bill O'Brien, I guess he's a new head coach.
+So the coach, the head coach, Bill O'Brien, I guess he's a new head coach.

 He had a meeting with a team today.

-What is he what does he use?
+What does he use?

-They can't go to a bowl what what's it a play for?
+They can't go to a ball.

 No, there are things.